Effect.AI Market Cap Reaches $4.52 Million (EFX)

 Buying and Selling Effect.AI

-It is usually not currently possible to purchase alternative cryptocurrencies such as Effect.AI directly using U.S. dollars.
-Investors seeking to acquire Effect.AI should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Effect.AI using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Effect.AI directly using U.S. dollars.
+Investors seeking to trade Effect.AI should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Effect.AI using one of the aforementioned exchanges.

 Receive News & Updates for Effect.AI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Effect.AI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.